 Recommended by Michelle from The Wandering Queen

 I was lucky enough to experience both sides.
-Even today, it is difficult to pick my favorite side.
+Even today, it isn’t easy to pick my favorite side.

 One of my favorite areas of the hotel is the beautiful garden located in-between the two hotels.
-The garden stretches about 4,400 square meters and has a variety of trees, rose bushes, topiary, and colorful flowers.
+The garden stretches about 4,400 square meters and has various trees, rose bushes, topiary, and colorful flowers.

-There are also terraces with views of the lovely garden where you can enjoy a savory meal and a refreshing beverage.
+There are also terraces with views of the lovely garden to enjoy a savory meal and a refreshing beverage.
 Beneath the garden, the hotel has an underground walkway featuring galleries of art and sculptures.

 To this day, I am confident that Palacio Duhau has been my favorite hotel experience by far.
 The modern feel combined with the historical architecture was an experience like none other.